 Pocket style affects how hands‑in‑pockets reads.

 - Scoop pockets are the horizontal style usually found on jeans, chinos, and some fitted dress pants.
-They’re often tight enough to keep the back of the hand visible and the posture upright.
+Placed higher than slanted pockets, they’re often tight enough to keep the back of the hand visible and the posture upright.
 This allows you to look relaxed but still attentive.

 - Slanted pockets, which are usually deeper and more common on dress or suit pants, let the hand sink further.
-This loosens the silhouette, lending a more nonchalant impression.
-This is the crux of the issue.
+This loosens the silhouette, which can make you seem nonchalant.

 Although you should never have your hands in your pockets for formal or solemn events, hooking your thumbs into scoop pockets goes unnoticed most of the time.
-Doing the same with slanted pockets—which are lower—is still too relaxed if you plan on creating a good impression.
+Doing the same with slanted pockets—which are lower—still appears too relaxed if you plan on creating a good impression.

 1. Hands Behind Your Back

 This posture has the odd dual character of deference and authority.
-It’s the default stance of the butler, the footman, the bygone British schoolmaster, and the military officer inspecting troops.
-These are figures who combine formality with a certain contained presence.
+It’s the default stance of the butler, the footman, the bygone British schoolmaster, and the military officer inspecting the troops.

-That’s why many modern men, myself included, feel an instinctive resistance to it; it can feel rather old-fashioned and out of character.
+That’s why many modern men, myself included, resist it; it can feel rather old-fashioned and out of character.

-Yet it still works in the right context, perhaps at a funeral, a memorial service, or any setting where stillness and unobtrusiveness are called for.
-Hands behind the back prevent fidgeting while creating an open, unobtrusive silhouette that signals presence and attentiveness.
+Yet it still works in the right context, perhaps at a funeral, a memorial service, or any setting where a reserved posture is called for.

-Use it when you want to appear composed without occupying space—but only if it feels natural to you.
+Place your hands behind your back when you want to appear composed and unobtrusive—but only if it feels natural.

 2. Clasped Hands

 This refers to a relaxed hand clasp resting at the navel.
-I loosely clasp the back of my left hand with my right thumb.
+I loosely clasp the back of my right hand with my left thumb.

-It’s a neutral, masculine stance, suitable for interaction with groups, either in a discussion or during a talk.
+It’s a neutral, masculine stance, suitable for addressing groups in talks and discussions.

 The interlocking-finger version also works but can feel more rigid.